martisak/RepData_PeerAssessment2/report.md

 We would like to have one variable per column, but for property and crop damage, this is not the case.

-Property damage is listed in 'propdmg' and 'propdmgexp' where the latter can take on the values
+Property damage is listed in `propdmg` and `propdmgexp` where the latter can take on the values

 ```r